mapk/monostack/readme.txt

 Yes.
 I use CSS variables which are not supported in IE. I also use ES6 (ie. arrow functions and includes) which are also not supported in IE.

 == Changelog ==

+= 1.0.2 =
+* Updated CSS adding styling to all Gutenberg default blocks.

 = 1.0.1 =
 * Updated screenshot.png to align with WordPress.org guidelines.